jostmey/ConnectFour/README.md

 Play [Connect Four](https://en.wikipedia.org/wiki/Connect_Four) against the computer.
 Right click on the mouse to drop a piece in the highlighted column.
 After watching your piece fall the computer will make its move.

-Once you've mastered the game use the drop-down menu to switch to the medium or hard difficulty setting.
+Adjust the difficulty setting to play on either easy, medium, or hard settings.

 ## Download